Education: we all have a role to play

 Osborne added that for some parents, they will choose the reputation of academic quality as a higher preference than co-religiosity.
 He argued that there is a link between the level of the minority denomination (Protestant/Catholic) in an area and segregated housing policies: “You can’t address integrated education alone.”

 The importance of wellbeing in our schools

 McCafferty discussed a NICCY-published report with specific recommendations to improve the situation of children and young people in Northern Ireland.
-This included a “Stepped Care Model”, in regards to mental health and emotional wellbeing (Recommendation 33), which she said the Department of Education is progressing with a wellbeing measurement in schools.
+This included a “Stepped Care Model”, in regard to mental health and emotional wellbeing (Recommendation 33), which she said the Department of Education is progressing with a wellbeing measurement in schools.

 McCafferty wants this to go further, where all children are educated about their emotional wellbeing, as part of the education curriculum.

 Educate a child as a person